Great Barrier Island: Surrounding islands

+Climate

 Geology and natural history

 Much of Great Barrier Island is formed from remnants of volcanoes associated with the Coromandel Volcanic Zone.
 The North Great Barrier Volcano, which was centred to the north of the modern island from Whangapoua Bay northwards, formed through events between 18 and 17 million years ago; some of the earliest vulcanism which occurred in the zone.
 The Great Barrier Volcano formed to the west of the modern island between 15 and 12 million years ago.
 Much of the modern island is this volcano's eroded eastern flanks.
 The third volcano, Mount Hobson, is the caldera of a complex rhyolite dome volcano, which was active between 12 and 8 million years ago.

-Approximately 17,000 years ago during the Last Glacial Maximum, the Hauraki Gulf was a low lying coastal plain as sea levels were over 100 metres lower than present day levels.
-During this period, Great Barrier Island was landlocked to the rest of the North Island, and bordered by the two major river systems that flowed on the plain.
+Great Barrier Island has been linked to the North Island for most of the last 18 million years, by a land bridge to the south along the Colville Channel.
+Approximately 17,000 years ago during the Last Glacial Maximum, the Hauraki Gulf was a low-lying coastal plain as sea levels were over 100 metres lower than present day levels.
+During this period, Great Barrier Island was bordered by the two major river systems that flowed on the plain.
+Over the past two million years, Great Barrier has periodically been an island and a peninsula.

 History and culture

-Great Barrier Island (Aotea) is the ancestral land of Ngāti Rehua Ngātiwai ki Aotea who are the tangata whenua (people of the land) and mana whenua (territorial land rights holders) of Aotea.
+Great Barrier Island (Aotea) is the ancestral land of Ngāti Rehua Ngātiwai ki Aotea who are the mana whenua (territorial land rights holders) of Aotea.
 Ngāti Rehua have occupied Aotea since the 17th century after conquering Aotea from people of Ngāti Manaia and Kawerau descent.
 In the mid-19th century during the early Colonial era of New Zealand, extensive private and crown land purchases meant only two areas of the Hauraki Gulf remained in Māori ownership: Te Huruhi (Surfdale) on Waiheke Island (2100 acres) on Waiheke and a 3,510 acre parcel of land at Katherine Bay on Great Barrier Island.